rcobelli/PlantsVsZombies/README.txt

     Press SELECT to move to the pause/store screen Press A to spawn a new plant
         Use the arrow keys to move it around
-        Press START to place it (it won't fire until placed) Press B to immediately lose
+        Press A to place it (it won't fire until placed) Press B to upgrade it (the more upgraded the plant, the less time it takes to fire) You can tell what level the plant is based off the color While paused:
-While paused:
     Press SELECT to move to the splash screen
     Press START to return to the game
 From the win/lose screen, press START to move to the splash screen

-The final game will have multiple levels, but I currently only have the game playing a single level (if you beat level 1, you win)
-Level 1 has 10 zombies (red boxes) come through the top row (every level allows the zombies to use an additional row).
+The final game will have 10+ levels, but I currently only have the game playing through 3 levels Level 1 has 10 zombies (red boxes) come through the top row (every level allows the zombies to use an additional row).
 You lose by allowing a zombie to reach the house (the box on the left edge of the screen)